Are You Eating Enough?

 - If having lack of access or the inability to afford enough food is holding you back then…

 - Seek out food assistance programs such as WIC or SNAP.
 Find a local food pantry or community garden in your area.
 Reach out to friends and family for support.
 Speak up to your local alderman about making changes in your community.
-Find ways to potentially cut spending in other areas in order to allocate more money towards food.

 - Lastly, if you’re experiencing a lack of appetite or hunger signals, but still exhibiting signs of not eating enough then…

 - Be patient with your body and understand that it may take time for your body to regain hunger signals.
 Often the body needs help initiating hunger.
 Try to check in with yourself every 2-3 hours and nibble on something such as fruit, crackers, cereal, etc. to see if it helps increase your appetite.
 Choose foods that are appealing to you.
 If doing this does not help, there are medications available which can help increase your appetite.
 Speak to your doctor about if they would be right for you.